-Contents
+Table of Contents

-C vervi iew 4 F reque quently Asked Questions: 1.
-2. What is the "period of performance" of a grant?
-3. What is an obligation? .
-6 4.
+Frequently Asked Questions: 1.
+What is the "period of performance" of a grant?5 2.
+Where can I find information as to the duration of the period of performance of a grant?5 3.
+What is an obligation?5 4.
 When does an obligation occur?
 Does it differ for different types of expenditures?
-6 5.
-What types of expenses fall under "performance of work other than personal services?
-6. What does a "binding written commitment" mean? .
-8 7.
-What is the relationship between an obligation and an encumbrance? .
-8 8.
-What is the liquidation period? .
-8 9.
-Iiqui Can I continue to receive services and charge expenses against a grant during the dation period? .
-8 10.
-What is a "reversion?" .
-9 11.
-How does School Business calculate the Phase I Immediate Reversion? .
-9 12.
-How does School Business calculate the final reversion? .
-9 Can I charge indirect costs to a grant during the liquidation period?
-If so, do I need to umber those funds? .
-9 How does NC DPI determine which encumbrances are credited towards a grant during reversion calculations?
+5 5.
+What types of expenses fall under "performance of work other than personal services?"
+6. What does a "binding written commitment" mean?
+7. What is the relationship between an obligation and an encumbrance?
+8. What is the liquidation period?7 9. liqui Can I continue to receive services and charge expenses against a grant during the dation period?
+10. What is a "reversion?"
+11. How does School Business calculate the Phase I Immediate Reversion?
+12. How does School Business calculate the final reversion?
+Can I charge indirect costs to a grant during the liquidation period?
+If so, do I need to umber those funds?
+How does NC DPI determine which encumbrances are credited towards a grant during reversion calculations?
 Are all encumbrances credited towards the grant?
-15. Which grant programs had awards that expired in FY 2023?
-10 16.
-Can I encumber against object code 312 (Workshop Expenses)?
-10 17.
-Can I make payroll payments during the liquidation period?
-11 Valid Who can I contact with questions regarding the reversion calculations, the Encumbrand dation Form and process, or any other issues related to obligation, liquidation, and reve ersion requirements?
-11
+14. Which grant programs had awards that expired in FY 2024?
+15. Can I encumber against object code 312 (Workshop Expenses)?10 16.
+Can I make payroll payments during the liquidation period?10 17.
+When can a subscription for services be obligated and what period of the contract can be paid for with Federal funds?
+(New 9/18/23)10 18.
+When can a subscription for services be obligated and what period of the contract can be paid for with ESSER Federal funds?
+(New 9/19/24)10 19.
+Who can I contact with questions regarding the reversion calculations, the Encumbrance Validation Form and process, or any other issues related to obligation, liquidation, and reversion requirements?